 "It was a fun day and I'm staggered by how a small shift in my outlook can have such a big effect.
-I found this tough to begin with, but the more I do it, the easier it gets." – Jennifer, October 2016 Launch Pad participant
+I found this tough to begin with, but the more I do it, the easier it gets." – Jennifer, Career Change Launch Pad participant

 4. The Love Blaster